 Development:

 ENA and Orion would staff a functional development capability inside NewCo.
-ENA and Orion would provide sites, turbines or other capabilities necessary to demonstrate a backlog of projects and a greenfield or brownfield development capability.
+ENA and Orion would [initially] provide sites, turbines or other capabilities necessary to demonstrate a backlog of projects and a greenfield or brownfield development capability [DO WE NEED TO REFER BACK TO THE NO EXCLUSIVITY/NON-COMPETE PROVISION FOR CLARITY?
+MY GUESS IS THAT INTIALLY WE ARE PREPARED TO DUMP A BUNCH OF POTENTIAL PROJECTS INTO NEWCO BUT THAT ON A GOING FORWARD BASIS WE DON’T WANT TO BE UNDER ANY OBLIGATION TO DO SO.].

 All development activity would occur in NewCo except for Pastoria, Las Vegas Cogen and Moore.
 In these cases, after meeting mutually negotiated development hurdles the projects would be sold to NewCo at a negotiated value.
-It is the intent that all significant development would be completed including permits, interconnection agreements, zoning and siting, EPC amongst other requirements before transfer to the NewCo.
-The NewCo would complete financing, manage construction via the EPC agreements and manage start-up.
+The development hurdles for the Pastoria, Las Vegas Cogen and Moore plants would likely include obtaining the necessary permits, interconnection agreements, zoning and siting requirements, [I would consider leaving execution of the EPC out given the level of involvement that NewCo would likely want in the negotiations and the affiliate deals that might result].
+The NewCo would be responsible for bringing the developed asset to fruition.

+[THESE ARE MY THOUGHTS .
+AS ALWAYS, TO THE EXTENT THAT DAVE DISAGREES WITH MY VIEW, I WILL READILY CONCEDE THE ERROR OF MY WAYS OR THE FLAWS IN MY ANALYSIS AND DEFER TO THE GREAT ONE]